discatte/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

-# Adafruit Community Code of Conduct
+# Intergalactic Transistor Lounge and Cat Cafe Community Code of Conduct

 ## Our Pledge